pcaston/OpenPeerPower.github.io/source/_posts/2020-03-15-community-highlights.markdown

 We've received quite a few recommendations, but also closely monitored social media and found some gems to share again!

-## Controlling 7! marine aquariums with Home Assistant
+## Controlling 7! marine aquariums with Open Peer Power

-Let's start with showcasing a highly unusual, but impressive, Home Assistant setup.
+Let's start with showcasing a highly unusual, but impressive, Open Peer Power setup.
 It is shared on our [Facebook group][facebook-group] by Kevin McPeake.
-Kevin's setup has a total of 5 Home Assistant instances, controlling 7x marine aquariums!
+Kevin's setup has a total of 5 Open Peer Power instances, controlling 7x marine aquariums!

 <p class='img'>
   <a href="https://www.facebook.com/groups/HomeAssistant/permalink/2597624533842234/">